Outlander author 'honoured and excited' to attend 'landmark' Glasgow event

-It is a global phenomenon – a tale of love across the centuries that has brought the scenery of Scotland to a new worldwide audience.
+It is a global phenomenon – a tale of love across the centuries that has brought the scenery of Scotland and Jacobite history to a new worldwide audience.

+It is rumoured that former Prime Minister David Cameron asked Sony to delay the TV premiere of Outlander in August 2014 until after the independence referendum vote on September 18 because he was concerned it might fuel a groundswell of support for the yes vote.

-Over six seasons and nine novels this phenomenal time-travelling adventure series with its roots in Scottish history has turned its cast into superstars, made its author into a heroine, created a global legion of fans and put Scotland on the map for a world readership and TV audience.
+Over six seasons and nine novels the time-travelling adventure series with its roots in Scottish history has turned its cast into superstars, made its author into a heroine, created a global legion of fans and put Scotland on the map for a world readership and TV audience.

 It is also one of the first mainstream TV shows to feature Scottish Gaelic, encouraging international fans to learn the language.